 My first step was to sand down the whole table.
 Normally when using chalk paint you don’t have to sand but this table had wood filler in so many places and needed to be leveled out so that there were no lumps and bumps after I painted it.
 Sanding the shiny surfaces also helped the chalk paint to go on easier.
 I sanded outside with my handsander and brought then brought the table inside to paint.

 I used white chalk paint (Benjamin Moore Dove White color matched to Behr paint) and began painting after I had wiped the whole table down to get all of the dust off from sanding.
 This is the table after one coat of chalk paint.
 You can find my chalk paint recipe here if you would like to make your own.
+I love this chalk paint recipe for the fact that you can buy any color of paint that you would like and make it into chalk paint, for much more of a budget friendly price that buying actual “chalk paint” from the store.

 When I had them all sanded and wiped down, I stained them.
 I used three parts White Wash Stain to one part Special Walnut Stain mixture to stain them.
 I wanted a lighter look for the top and this mixture gave me exactly what I was looking for.